Lesson Plan - Get It!

 The body of the website contains content and images.

-Watch The Parts of a Website Design, from netministryweb, to learn about the parts of a website.
-While watching, take notes on the terminology:
+While watching this next video to learn about the parts of a website, take notes on the terminology.

-In addition to websites built from scratch by professionals, websites can also be created these days by individuals with very little programming or coding experience.
+In addition to websites built from scratch by professionals, websites can also be created these days by individuals with minimal programming or coding experience.

 There are plenty of applications known as WYSIWYG or What You See is What You Get website design and development applications.